 Once you determine a specific sequence of fields for an object, consistently apply that same sequence to the object's compact layouts, search layouts, and list views, as much as possible, but not at the expense of clarity or efficiency for staff.

 Applying a sequence of fields is simple for most layouts because they only allow you to specify a single, linear list of fields.
 However, page layouts uniquely allow you to group fields into sections and organize them across two columns, so this field sequence ranking is more loosely applied to page layouts.
-Read more about Page Layout Standards.
+Read more about Page Layout Design Guidelines.

 Keep in mind that every object is unique.
 You can skip a rank if it does not apply to your object or if strict adherence to these standards negatively affects the layout's clarity, efficiency, or consistency.